By Steve Beauregard

 From the MGM Grand Las Vegas Monorail station, it’s just a tad over a 1/2 mile walk to the entrance of the Excalibur’s casino, by way of the pedestrian bridges at the Tropicana.

-One option that seems better than it is, is to take the free monorail from the Bellagio to the Monte Carlo.
+One option that seems better than it is, is to take the free monorail from the Bellagio to the Park MGM Hotel/Casino.
 You can do this, but it won’t save you any walking time.
 I measured it personally (I’m odd that way), and calculated that it’s a .8 mile walk from the Linq’s doors to the Bellagio tram station.
-After getting off at the Monte Carlo station, it would be another .64 mile walk to the Excalibur.
+After getting off at the Park MGM station, it would be another .64 mile walk to the Excalibur.